Clarksville-Montgomery County Senior Citizens Association

 Impact

-Accomplishments: 1) In spite of the effects of the pandemic we added 319 new members this past year.
-2) During 2021-2022 we had 4510 registered seniors from different ethnicities, incomes and abilities.
-Of these, over 700 attended the Center during the year.
-3) We were able to resume all activities, programs and services to assists Seniors.
-4) Our Adult Day Care, which provides services for seniors with various forms of dementia who may be at risk of entering a nursing home and respite for caregivers, provided 25 participant days of care for an average of 7 per day.
-5) The Center recorded 19,786.92 hours performed by 202 registered volunteers last year.
-6) We provided 15,246 lunch meals and 7,046 free breakfast meals to Seniors to assist with food insecurity and nutritional needs.
+Accomplishments: 1) During 2022-2023 we had 1174 registered seniors from different ethnicities, incomes and abilities.
+Of these, over 830 attended the Center and participated in various programs during the year.
+2) Our Adult Day Care, which provides services for seniors with various forms of dementia who may be at risk of entering a nursing home and respite for caregivers, provided 1048 participant days of care for an average of 8 participants per day.
+3) The Center recorded 5389.10 hours of service provided by 200 registered volunteers.
+4) We provided 19,248 lunch meals and 9,262 free breakfast meals to Seniors to assist with food insecurity and nutritional needs.

-Services provided to enhance the quality of life for Seniors: Nutritional Services/Meals; Adult Day Care; Physicial Fitness Services; Educational Programs; Health and Wellness Programs; Recreational and Social Events; Homebound Services; Community Support Services; Thrift Store; Lending Closet and supply giveaways
+Services provided to enhance the quality of life for Seniors: Nutritional Services/Meals; Adult Day Care; Physicial Fitness Services; Educational Programs; Health and Wellness Programs; Recreational and Social Events; Homebound Services; Community Support Services; Lending Closet and supply giveaways; along with many more services.

 Needs

 1) Funding to support and expand programs and services offered.
-2. Funds for Staffing: Maintaining a qualified staff of 20 full and part-time employees and enough volunteer instructors and facilitators to provide adequate health, educational, recreational, brain health, social and physical fitness activities.
-3. Funding for repairs/maintenance of building and grounds.
-3) Funding for an outdoor area for Adult Day Center participants and Center members to socially garden, have recreation and exercise.
-4. Additional funding to provide Free lunches for the low income seniors at our Center. $5000 would provide 1000 lunches per year.
+2) Funds for staffing and maintaining a qualified staff of 21 full and part-time employees and enough volunteer instructors and facilitators to provide adequate health, educational, recreational, brain health, social and physical fitness activities.
+3) Additional funding to provide free lunches and breakfast meals for the low income seniors at our Center. $5000 would provide 1000 lunches per year.

 CEO Statement